 Or be an angel and get started right now by clicking on the ChangeIT DONATE button on the right side of the page.

 Thanks to the ROI program at ARIDO, our original residence on Denison Ave will receive a full first floor renovation.
 This will create a new kitchen, bathroom and renovate the communal living room and dining room to create a better living space for our residents.

-To keep up to date with progress on the renovations, scheduled to begin in July, follow us on twitter with #DenoReno.
+To keep up to date with progress on the renovations, which began in July, follow us on twitter with #DenoReno.

 Women, HIV & Aging Study

 Fife House in collaboration with Toronto People with AIDS Foundation, Loft Community Services, Two-Spirited People of the First Nations and Wilfrid Laurier University is conducting a community-based research: Women, HIV and Aging-The intersecting marginalized social identities, access to services and their impact on the quality of life.